cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/command-line/decrypt-payload.md

 The format of the encrypted payload can change over time.
 The `matched-data-cli` tool returns an error if it cannot decrypt a new encryption format.

-To fix this error, download a newer version of the tool from the [Releases](https://github.com/cloudflare/matched-data-cli/releases) page on GitHub and try again.
+To fix this error, [download](https://github.com/cloudflare/matched-data-cli/releases) a newer version of the tool from GitHub and try again.

 </Aside>